SanketRt/gross-coder/README.md

 Imagine you want to generate a Python program that calculates the Fibonacci sequence.
 All you need to do is:

-- Provide a brief algorithm description for generating Fibonacci numbers.
+- Provide a brief task description for generating Fibonacci numbers.
 - Specify "Python" as your desired language.

 Gross Coder then takes care of the rest, delivering well-structured, efficient code in seconds.